Tyria (mythology)

-In Greek mythology, Tyria (Ancient Greek: Τυρίας) was one of the various consorts of Aegyptus, king of Egypt.
+In Greek mythology, Tyria (Τυρία) was one of the various consorts of Aegyptus, king of Egypt.
 By the latter, she became the mother to three princes: Clitus, Chrysippus and Sthenelus.
 Her sons were wed and slain by their cousin-wives, daughters of King Danaus of Libya and Memphis during their wedding night.
 Tyria was probably a Phoenician woman as her name suggests.

 According to Hippostratus, Aegyptus had his progeny by a single woman called Eurryroe, daughter of the river-god Nilus.
 In some accounts, he consorted with Isaie, daughter of his uncle Agenor, king of Tyre.